-III.
+II.
 MINERAL RESOURCE CLASSIFICATION

 For the Maligreen project, due to the lack of QAQC data there is a decreased confidence in the data.
 For this reason, the historical nature of the data and the fact that percussion drillholes were utilised, only Inferred Mineral Resources are defined over Maligreen.
 An assessment of the sample spacing as well as outputs that reflect the quality of the estimate reveals that it is possible that Measured and Indicated Mineral Resources can be defined for Maligreen with an increase in the confidence in the data.
 Therefore, the confirmatory drilling programme and the re-assay programme of the historical core is recommended.
-Mineral Resources have been reported separately as Inferred Mineral Resource categories.
-Inferred Mineral Resources have been reported separately and have not been incorporated with the Measured and Indicated Mineral Resources

-IV.
+III.
 MINERAL RESOURCE STATEMENT